Fourth Sunday of Easter, Year C

 We don’t just hear of wars and rumours of wars,

-But also rumours of financial collapse, social collapse and ecological collapse.
+but also news of financial, social and environmental collapse.

-In a world of fear and cynicism and anger
+In a world of growing fear and anger and cynicism

-Help all your people to bring calmness and a little bit of your heaven
+help all of your people to bring calmness and a little bit of your heaven

 We pray for those working against the odds